Connected Conversations

 We are grateful to Omidyar Network for their support for this work.

-On 22nd - 24th November 2023 Connected by Data and Iswe convened a Design Sprint to create a toolkit for distributed deliberation on Artificial Intelligence.
+On 22nd - 24th November 2023 CONNECTED BY DATA and Iswe convened an event to create a toolkit for distributed deliberation on Artificial Intelligence.
 Following this, work has continued on a series of resources and projects to support practitioners in making the case for, and scaling delivery of, public deliberation on how AI impacts our lives.

 In late 2023, Mydata Global, Aapti Institute, The Datasphere Initiative, and Connected by Data published ‘In This Together: Combining Individual and Collective Strategies to Confront Data Power, a think piece that looks at how advocacy for better data governance can draw upon the tools of both individual data rights, and collective data governance.